kulikovman/Barcodelist/README.md

 * Scanning barcodes with the power of a third-party application.
 * Create a list of scanned barcodes.
 * Ability to divide the goods into groups.
+* You can edit an already added product.
 * The list of goods can be mailed.

 ## Screenshots: